sreevatsava01/User_Safety_Monitor/README.md

 Build the project, hit run and launch the app in emulator.

-You will be presented initally with a guardian screen, Use the credentials as shown below.
+You will be presented initally with a login screen, Use the credentials as shown below.

 UserName :- grandpa
 Password :- 100YrsOld